A Guide to South Sea Pearls

 The Australian, Tahitian and Philippine South Sea pearls that we use in our pearl jewellery are internationally regarded as the finest and most prestigious in the world.
 Among the largest and rarest of cultured pearls, they feature a distinctive lustre and superior strength, endowed by their thicker layers of nacre.
 When properly cared for, they will last many lifetimes.

 The most striking feature of a pearl, defining its first impression, is usually its size.
 It’s no accident that the most breathtaking pearls are usually the largest.
-Allure South Sea Pearls range in size from 8mm-20mm, with some rare gems exceeding 20mm.
+Allure South Sea pearls range in size from 8mm-18mm.

 The price of a pearl increases exponentially with its size.
-In general terms, each millimetre adds 30% to the value of the gem, so that the price of a 20mm flawless white-pink pearl will be many times that of its 10mm counterpart.
+In general terms, each millimetre adds 30% to the value of the gem, so that the price of an 18mm flawless white-pink pearl will be many times that of its 10mm counterpart.